Iain Macleod: Family

 Macleod met Evelyn Hester Mason, née Blois, (1915–1999) in September 1939 whilst he was waiting to be called up for army service and she interviewed him for a job as an ambulance driver.
-After her first husband was killed in the war, they married on 25 January 1941.
+Evelyn was daughter of Rev. Gervase Vanneck Blois, rector of Hanbury, Worcestershire – himself son of Sir John Blois, 8th Baronet- and his wife Hester, whose father was Herbert Pakington, 3rd Baron Hampton.
+Alan Watkins, in Brief Lives (1982) observed in his portrait of Macleod that he "was always quite proud of his wife's comparatively exalted social connection" After her first husband was killed in the war, they married on 25 January 1941.
 The Macleods had a son and a daughter, Torquil and Diana, who were born in 1942 and 1944 respectively.
 They had a somewhat stormy marriage in which they retained a strong bond despite Macleod conducting a number of what his biographer describes as "romances" with other women (he quotes love letters written by Macleod but does not specifically say they went as far as sexual affairs).
 As was common for MPs' wives of the era, Eve looked after constituency matters whilst her husband concentrated on his career at Westminster.

 Evelyn Macleod was struck down in June 1952 with meningitis and polio, but subsequently managed to walk again with the aid of sticks and worked hard to support her husband's career.
 After her husband's death she accepted a peerage in 1971 and took her seat in the House of Lords as Baroness Macleod of Borve.
 Macleod's daughter Diana Heimann was a UK Independence Party candidate at Banbury in the 2005 general election.

 Macleod is buried in the churchyard of Gargrave Church in North Yorkshire, near his mother who had died seven weeks earlier.

 His estate was valued for probate at £18,201 (around £250,000 at 2016 prices).